create_component() builds an object of class component.

 a structure of class

-object.
-This means that it has a similar behavior to the family of functionsst
+sfgobject.
+This means that it has a similar behavior to the family of functionsstof thesfpackage (e.g.,st_point(),st_multipoint(), etc.).
+Thus, you have to provide the additional parametertypein..., which should be either"POINT","LINE", or"REGION".

 It is important to emphasize that the crisp spatial object must be a simple or complex point, line, or region (i.e., polygon) object.